 Roth TSP contributions are subject to the elective deferral limit, regardless of whether such contributions are from taxable or tax-exempt pay.

-If you want to contribute tax-exempt pay toward the annual additions limit, you are required to choose the traditional TSP option.
+To contribute tax-exempt pay toward the annual additions limit, you must choose the traditional TSP option.

-If you are eligible to make catch-up contributions and are drawing combat-zone tax-free pay, you can not make a catch-up contribution to a traditional TSP, you must make it to the Roth TSP instead.
+If you are eligible to make catch-up contributions and draw combat-zone tax-free pay, you cannot make a catch-up contribution to a traditional TSP.
+You must make it to the Roth TSP instead.

-Rules for Members of The Ready Reserve Contributing to a Military AND a Civilian TSP
+Rules for Guardsmen and Reserve Service Members Contributing to a Military and Civilian TSP

 Federal government employees (both military and civilian) are eligible to open and contribute to a Thrift Savings Plan.
 In general, applicants must be: